 I grow and sell Australian Native plants for small revegetation projects, nurseries and the general public located around the Brisbane/Ipswich area.
 Most of the plants are grown from seed sourced locally or from within the SE Qld corner, however due to the inconsistency of seed production on some natives, tubestock is sometimes brought in for re-sale.
 Wild collections are taken by permission of property owners or from cultivated plants know to be of local provenance.
 Collections are kept strictly to the guidelines for seed collection from the Florabank guidelines.

-Seedling tubestock purchased for resale, is sourced from SE Qld wholesalers and revegetation nurseries who deal in local provenance plants.
+Seedling tubestock purchased for resale, is sourced from SE Qld and Northern NSW from wholesalers and revegetation nurseries who deal in local provenance plants.